homanchou/xr/book/03-Starting-the-Project.md

     ]
   end
 ```
+### Remove Esbuild Config

 Remove the esbuild configuration from `config/config.exs`.

+### Remove EsBuild from mix.exs

 Remove the esbuild dependency from `mix.exs`.
+Look for `defp deps do` and remove the line that contains esbuild.

-Unlock the esbuild dependency so that it is also removed from the lock file:
+When you remove that line you also need to unlock the esbuild dependency so that it is also removed from the lock file:

 ```bash
 mix deps.unlock esbuild